-• The BOCC is aware there are compliance supplement requirements; however, they are not aware of the specifics of the requirements.

-- There is no evidence the BOCC looked over submissions to ensure they were in compliance with federal guidance prior to submission to the awarding agency. - The County did start keeping a reconciliation of federal expenditures; however, it was not accurate with the expenditures submitted, and the County did not continue to update to include the Sheriff Office payroll.
-Additionally, there is no evidence of a BOCC review. - The risks of incorrect financial reporting, resulting from fraud or error for the SEFA are not addressed verbally or in written communication. - The County is relying on the Clerk and Treasurer to ensure the accuracy of the SEFA.
+- The BOCC is aware there are compliance supplement requirements; however, they are not aware of the specifics of the requirements and there is no one assigned to keep up with the compliance requirements. - There is no evidence federal expenditures are presented to the BOCC in an open meeting prior to submission to the awarding agency. - The risks of incorrect financial reporting, resulting from fraud or error, for the Schedule of Expenditures of Federal Awards (SEFA) are not addressed verbally or in written communication. - The County is relying on the Clerk and Treasurer to ensure the accuracy of the SEFA. - The individual submitting reports to the U.S. Department of the Treasury is using credentials assigned to someone else.